mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 But we don’t do it.
 If we stumble over in the realm of woman, we try to get something, and expect a certain paradise in the heavens, and try to spring back again over there.
 That is [like] borrowing the man’s body and mind, job, status, et cetera, and *then* try to stand up.
 That is always fighting [...] or *ism*.

 But anyway, even [if] you don’t understand the meaning [of] “[in the time of] demons-becoming-buddha we subdue demons and make buddha with demons,” this is really true.
 So in your whole life, what does it mean?
-You have to contemplate, you have to observe the significance of Dogen’s statement in your whole life.
+You have to contemplate, you have to observe the significance of Dōgen’s statement in your whole life.

 #### 2 - 01:22